Local Entropy Theory of a Random Dynamical System: Factor excellent and good covers

 \section{Factor excellent and good covers}

-In this section we introduce and discuss the concept of factor excellent and good covers which are one of two necessary assumptions in our main result Theorem \ref{1007141414}.
-As shown by Theorem \ref{1007212202} and Theorem \ref{cover}, many interesting covers are included in this special class of finite measurable covers.
+In this section we introduce and discuss the concept of factor excellent and factor good covers which are necessary assumptions in our main result Theorem \ref{1007141414}.
+As shown by Theorem \ref{1007212202} and Theorem \ref{cover}, many interesting covers belong to this special class of finite measurable covers.

 Recall that a topological space is \emph{zero-dimensional} if it has a topological base consisting of clopen subsets.
-Observe that, for a zero-dimensional compact metric space, the set of all clopen subsets is countable.
+For a zero-dimensional compact metric space, the set of all clopen subsets is countable.

 Let $\mathcal{U}\in \mathbf{C}_\mathcal{E}$.
 Say $\mathcal{U}= \{U_1, \cdots, U_N\}, N\in \mathbb{N}$.
 Set